Divorce in California: Moving Forward with Your Life

 What Happens if the Divorce is Contested?

 If both spouses agree to all the terms of the divorce, this is what is called an uncontested dissolution.
 Couples who have no children and few assets can normally get by with filing an “uncontested divorce.”
-Unfortunately, that is rarely the case here in Orange County.
+Unfortunately, that is rarely the case in Los Angeles County and Orange County.
 It is far more common for divorcing spouses to disagree not only on the division of marital property and debts, but also regarding child custody and visitation, child support, and spousal support.
 The legal term for this is a “contested divorce.”
 When divorce proceedings drag on as spouses fight over every last issue, finalizing a divorce can be expensive; a long and bitter divorce may also make it difficult for ex-spouses to co-parent their children effectively.

 Contested divorces require many steps, such as: